What are Special Educational Needs and Disabilities, and how do we identify them?

 Who can I contact?

-If you wish to discuss any of the above information or a specific need for you child, please contact the office to arrange an appointment with Mrs Smith our SENCO.
+If you wish to discuss any of the above information or a specific need for your child, please contact the office to arrange an appointment with Mrs Watts, our Assistant Head, Inclusion lead & SENCo

 Telephone: 01227 760084 Email email@example.com